Alejogb1/job-board/blog-data/how-can-i-create-a-function-that-ignores-blank-values-in-a-column-containing-panda-data.md

 id: "how-can-i-create-a-function-that-ignores-blank-values-in-a-column-containing-panda-data"
 ---

-Alright, let’s dive into handling those pesky blank values in pandas.
+, let’s dive into handling those pesky blank values in pandas.
 It’s something I’ve tackled countless times, especially back when I was working with legacy datasets pulled from less-than-perfect data entry systems.
 There's a lot of nuance when it comes to 'blank' values in the context of data analysis and pandas specifically, and simply skipping them isn't always the most elegant solution if you need to preserve the structure.
 So, let's explore a few effective ways to approach this, keeping things flexible and efficient.

 The first thing to understand is that pandas actually represents blank values in several different ways.
 Common ones are `None`, `NaN` (Not a Number), empty strings (`''`), and sometimes even strings containing only whitespace (`'   '`).
 Depending on your data source and prior processing steps, you might encounter any combination of these.
 That's why a function needs to be adaptable.